-A credit line, or line of credit (LOC), is an arrangement between a financial institution or private investor and a borrower that establishes a maximum loan balance which a borrower can access.
+A credit line, or line of credit (LOC), is an arrangement between a financial institution or private investor and a borrower.
+It establishes a maximum loan balance which a borrower can access.

 A borrower can get access to funds from their line of credit anytime, as long as they don’t exceed the maximum set in the arrangement, and as long as they meet any other requirements of the finance institution or investor like making timely payments.

-Credit lines provide many one-of-a-kind advantages to borrowers including versatility.
-Borrowers can make use of their line of credit and merely pay interest on what they use, compared to loans where they pay interest on the sum total borrowed.
-Credit lines can be re-used, so as you acquire a balance and pay that balance off, you can use that available credit again, and again.
+Credit lines provide many one of a kind advantages to borrowers including versatility.
+Borrowers can make use of their line of credit and merely pay interest on what they use.
+Compare this to loans where they pay interest on the sum total borrowed.
+Credit lines can be re-used.
+So as you acquire a balance and pay that balance off, you can use that available credit again, and again.

 Credit lines are revolving accounts similar to credit cards, and are comparable to various other kinds of funding including installment loans.
 Often, lines of credit are not secured, much the same as credit cards are.
 There are some credit lines which are secured, and consequently easier to be granted

 Credit lines are the most routinely requested loan type in the business world despite the fact that they are popular, real credit lines are rare, and not easy to find.